-- 2(1) A person is qualified to do assessments of capacity if he or she, - (a) satisfies one of the conditions set out in subsection (2); - (b) has successfully completed the qualifying course for assessors described in section 4; - (c) complies with section 5 (continuing education courses); - (d) complies with section 6 (minimum annual number of assessments); and - (e) is covered by professional liability insurance of not less than \$1,000,000, in respect of assessments of capacity, or belongs to an association that provides protection against professional liability, in respect of assessments of capacity, in an amount not less than \$1,000,000. - (2) The following are the conditions mentioned in clause (1)(a): - 1.
-Being a member of the College of Physicians and Surgeons of Ontario. - 2.
-Being a member of the College of Psychologists of Ontario. - 3.
-Being a member of the Ontario College of Social Workers and Social Service Workers and holding a certificate of registration for social work. - 4.
-Being a member of the College of Occupational Therapists of Ontario. - Being a member of the College of Nurses of Ontario and holding a general certificate of registration as a registered nurse or an extended certificate of registration as a registered nurse. - (3) The requirement that the person hold a general certificate of registration as a registered nurse or an extended certificate of registration as a registered nurse, as set out in paragraph 5 of subsection (2), does not apply to a member of the College of Nurses of Ontario who, on November 30, 2005, is qualified to do
+- 1. (1)A person is qualified to do assessments of capacity if he or she, - (a) satisfies one of the conditions in subsection (1.1); - (b) has successfully completed a training course for assessors, - (i) given or approved by the Attorney General, as described in section 3, or - (ii) given by the Attorney General under Ontario Regulation 29/95 before this Regulation comes into force; and - (c) is covered by professional liability insurance of not less than \$1,000,000. - (1.1) The following are the conditions mentioned in clause (1)(a): - (1) being a member of the College of Physicians and Surgeons of Ontario - (2) being a member of the College of Psychologists of Ontario, - (3) being a member of the Ontario College of Social Workers and Social Service Workers and holding a certificate of registration for social work, - (4) being a member of the College of Occupational Therapists of Ontario, - (5) being a member of the College of Nurses of Ontario.